🗃️Bibliography

 chevron-rightPlatform for bilan assessmentshashtag

-Online questionnaire whose responses are automatically recorded by the ABC.
+Online questionnaire whose answers are automatically recorded by ABC.
 This resource is only accessible to trained and certified assessors.

-Access to the questionnaire and its use are detailed during the trainings for assessors.
+Access to the questionnaire and its use are detailed during the trainings intended for assessors.

 chevron-rightBilan assessment toolhashtag

 A practical tool is provided to trained and certified assessors to facilitate the process.
-In it, the different criteria to be evaluated are characterised by the assessor according to compliance with the frameworks (and maturity levels for the Bilan Carbone®).
-Additional comments and supporting documents can also be attached to optimise the traceability of the results.
+In it, the different criteria to be assessed are characterized by the assessor according to compliance with the frameworks (and maturity levels for the Bilan Carbone®).
+Additional comments and supporting documents can also be attached to optimize the traceability of results.

-The completed tool will be attached to the submission of the online evaluation report.
+The completed tool must be attached to the submission of the online assessment report.

 National platform for the publication of GHG inventories, accessible via the following link: https://bilans-ges.ademe.fr/arrow-up-right